 Business Leadership Academy: This program provides underrepresented incoming freshman with tools to develop leadership skills and awareness of career and educational opportunities.

 Fleischer Scholars Program: This program is a Summer residency for underrepresented rising high school seniors that offers a four-year partial college scholarship.
 Through the program students learn about resources and develop skills to be successful.

-Diversity & Inclusion Summer Grant: The Office for Diversity and Inclusion, in conjunction with the Dean’s Office, will provide summer research support for faculty and/or Ph.D. student research projects pertaining to diversity and inclusion.
+Diversity & Inclusion Summer Grant: The Division of Diversity, Equity and Inclusion, in conjunction with the Dean’s Office, will provide summer research support for faculty and/or Ph.D. student research projects pertaining to diversity and inclusion.
 The research support is intended to stimulate, support, and recognize outstanding research projects related to diversity and inclusiveness as well as to promote diversity research as a legitimate and valued area of scholarship.

 Technology Awareness Program: This program is a Summer residency for underrepresented high school juniors and seniors interested in the field of computer information systems.